corsi-it/Code-Challenge-Laravel/README.md

 - Your code must be well-organized and easy to understand.
 - Your code should adhere to Laravel best practices.
 - Your code should be documented with clear comments and/or inline documentation ONLY where necessary.
-- You can add more PHPUnit tests if needed.
+- You can add more PHPUnit tests, if needed.
+- You may refactor existing code/tests, if needed.
 - Your code should be committed to a new branch in your forked repository.
 - Do not cheat or plagiarize.
 The evaluator reserves the right to disqualify any submissions suspected of cheating.